AbdulAthil/HTML-CSS-Projects/README.md

   * And the user also can create an amazon account.

 ## Amazon Webpage Clone
-  * In this project, i have created a clone webpage of amazon shopping page with minimum amount of products.
+  * In this project, I have created a clone webpage of amazon shopping page with minimum amount of products.
   * But user can't buy or wishlist any products and the price isn't mention with the products.
   * And the user can also go to the amazon prime login page which i have created already and by entering required details,the page will connects to the official amazon prime video page.